 Sponsorship: A Prospective Member shall be sponsored by an Active Patroness and co-sponsored by an Active, Provisional or Sustainer Patroness Member in our Chapter.
 If you have any questions about the application or sponsorship process, please email email@example.com.

-Open Houses: We typically hold multiple Prospective New Member Meetings during a Membership Drive.
+Prospective Member Meetings: We typically hold multiple Prospective New Member Meetings during a Membership Drive.
 Letting us know you’re interested is the best first step.
-To receive an invitation to an upcoming event, please contact a current Patroness or complete the Membership Inquiry Form.
+To receive an invitation to an upcoming event, please contact a current Patroness or complete the Membership Inquiry Form above.

 PLEASE NOTE: If you have a Sponsor or Co-Sponsor submitting a sponsorship request on your behalf, please make sure they use the SAME email you will be using during your application process.